Sunday, May 18, 2025

 Room: TBD

 This session will describe the basic pain management protocols for procedures in which post-operative pain would be expected not to be severe and/or are at low risk for sensitization and maladaptive pain.
-Examples include but not limited to: small, uncomplicated lumpectomy, laceration repair; arguably, spay, neuter, uncomplicated tooth extraction.
+Examples include but not limited to, small, uncomplicated lumpectomies, laceration repairs, and arguably, spays, neuters, and uncomplicated tooth extractions.

 Learning Objectives: